Arinzelight/mini-ecommerce-react/README.md

 ## 🧪 Testing & Code Review

 - Push your changes to GitHub.
-- Create Pull Requests (PRs) for review.
-- A team lead will review your code and suggest improvements.
 - Optionally deploy to **Vercel** or **Netlify** for live preview.

 ---